Price

 Money Exchange

-While US dollars may be accepted at the more popular locations, the local currency (Belize dollar or Guatemalan quetzal) is more widely accepted and best to use during the tour.
-Withdrawing from an ATM will offer you the best exchange rate.
-A small emergency fund in US Dollars is a good idea to have in the event that you are having difficulty withdrawing money from a local ATM.
-Credit cards and debit cards are very useful for cash advances.
+Currency: While US dollars may be accepted at the more popular locations, the local currency (Belize dollar or Guatemalan quetzal) is more widely accepted and best to use during the tour.
+For current exchange rates, visit www.xe.com.
+Credit/Debit Cards: Credit cards and debit cards are very useful for cash advances.
 Visa cards are the most widely accepted cards.
 While ATMs are widely available, there are no guarantees that your credit or debit cards will actually work in Latin America.
 Check with your bank.
-You should be aware that to purchase products or services on a credit card a fee of 5%-10% usually applies.
+You should be aware that to purchase products or services on a credit card, a fee of 5%-10% usually applies.
 Do not rely on credit or debit cards as your only source of money.
+Cash: Withdrawing from an ATM will offer you the best exchange rate.
 A combination of US dollars cash and cards is best.
-Always take more rather than less, as you don't want to spoil the trip by constantly feeling short of funds.
-CURRENCY EXCHANGE TIP: Please be advised that slightly torn notes, notes that have been heavily marked or are faded may be difficult to exchange.
-It is best to bring notes in fairly good condition, in denominations lower than 50 USD (or equivalent).
-As currency exchange rates can fluctuate often we ask that you refer to the following website for daily exchange rates: www.xe.com
+If you bring U.S. dollars to exchange, the bills must be new, unmarked, and in excellent condition—damaged or older notes are often rejected.
+Emergency Funds: Bring at least $200 USD (or the equivalent in local currency) in cash for emergencies in case of ATM or card issues.
+Always carry more rather than less to avoid feeling short of funds while traveling.
+See the Estimated Trip Costs section at the bottom of this page for budgeting guidance.
+For more advice, see our post, Smart Travel Finances: Your Guide to Money, ATMs, Fees, and Safety Abroad

 Tipping